 Stage 3: connection for D2D communications

-Information Server or PoS changes communication technology of MN’s D2D connection.
-For example, Information Server or PoS changes Wi-Fi Direct of MN’s D2D connection into IEEE 802.15.8 PAC.
+MN or PoS can initiate to change communication technology of MN’s D2D connection.
+For example, MN or PoS initiate to change Wi-Fi Direct of MN’s D2D connection into IEEE 802.15.8 PAC.
 Signal flows shown in Figure 5 are as follows.

 a) MN- initiated D2D communication